saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

           err:  "FAIL!
 There are {{post['down-peer-count']}} peers down"
 </pre>

 We use `item` instead of `iterate` because we are interested in the first node of the xpath.
-The `down-peer-count` is a sub-element `bgp-information`, so that becomes the xpath expresssion.
+The `down-peer-count` is a sub-element `bgp-information`, so that becomes the xpath expression.

 We can also decide to run some additional tests on other things besides BGP.
 Let's create a separate file for an interface test as well as an OSPF test.